scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 ### Client mode (Java client library only)

-When you use Java for your application, you can use an official Java client library.
-In this case, you can choose one of the two client modes [`direct-kubernetes mode`](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/developer-guide-for-scalardb-cluster-with-java-api.md#direct-kubernetes-client-mode) and [`indirect mode`](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/developer-guide-for-scalardb-cluster-with-java-api.md#indirect-client-mode).
+When using Java for your application, you can use an official Java client library.
+In this case, you can choose one of the two client modes: [`direct-kubernetes mode`](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/developer-guide-for-scalardb-cluster-with-java-api.md#direct-kubernetes-client-mode) or [`indirect mode`](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/developer-guide-for-scalardb-cluster-with-java-api.md#indirect-client-mode).

-From the perspective of performance, we recommend using the `direct-kubernetes` mode.
-To use the `direct-kubernetes` mode, you must deploy your application pods on the same Kubernetes cluster as ScalarDB Cluster pods.
-In this case, you do not need to deploy Envoy pods.
+From the perspective of performance, we recommend using `direct-kubernetes` mode.
+To use `direct-kubernetes` mode, you must deploy your application pods on the same Kubernetes cluster as ScalarDB Cluster pods.
+In this case, you don't need to deploy Envoy pods.

-If you cannot deploy your Java application pods on the same Kubernetes cluster as ScalarDB Cluster pods for some reason, you must use the `indirect` mode.
+If you can't deploy your Java application pods on the same Kubernetes cluster as ScalarDB Cluster pods for some reason, you must use `indirect` mode.
 In this case, you must deploy Envoy pods.

 {% capture notice--info %}
 **Note**